 Dedicated to continuous improvement with the state of art business processes, Tırsan Solutions engineers and manufactures trailer solutions according to lean production and quality principles in consideration of total cost of ownership.
-Currently, Tırsan Solutions production facilities are located in three countries, respectively in Germany, Russia and Turkey.
+Currently, Tırsan Solutions production facilities are located in three countries, respectively in Germany and Turkey.

 Kässbohrer has decided to return back its hometown, Ulm.
 The decision came 23 years after the company had ceased its operations in this industrial city in Germany’s south-western state Baden-Württemberg and 123 years after Karl Kässbohrer founded the company.

 Accordingly, Kässbohrer will establish a sales and after-sales center, as well as an assembly workshop in Ulm.
 From its new location, Kässbohrer is planning to fully offer its incomparably wide product range and its expertise in the maintenance and servicing for every semi-trailer type in its portfolio.

 Ulm Plant will be in operation starting January 2017, with an initial production and PDI capacity equal to 2000 units.